Preben Elkjær

 Preben Elkjær Larsen ([ˈelˌkʰeˀɐ̯]; born 11 September 1957) is a Danish former professional footballer who played as a striker.

 Amongst others, he played with Hellas Verona in Italy, helping the club to the only major title of its history, the 1985 Serie A. Additionally, Elkjær scored 38 goals for the Denmark national team in 11 years, being a leading figure for the Danish side under coach Sepp Piontek that played at the Euro 1984 and the 1986 World Cup (a first-ever appearance), often hailed as the golden generation of Danish football by their countrymen.
 Elkjær won the Bronze Ball award at the latter competition.

 Widely regarded as one of the best forwards of the 1980s, Elkjær finished second in the Ballon d'Or awards in 1985, having been placed third the previous year, and going on to finish fourth in 1986.
 In Verona he is still remembered fondly, having earned the persisting nickname "Il sindaco" (the mayor) during his stint for the club.
 To this day, at least a few hundred voters in the city continue to write his name on their ballots at the mayoral elections.
 Renowned for his goal-scoring abilities and persona, he also remains one of the most popular sports personalities in his native Denmark.
+A well-known story in Copenhagen states that during the celebrations of the Danish qualification for the 1986 World Cup, religious graffiti emerged on a wall in Copenhagen, asking "What would we do if Jesus returned tomorrow?".
+Overnight, an answer had been sprayed on the wall replying "Then we'll move Elkjær out wide".

 Club career

 Germany and Belgium

 Born 11 September 1957, in Copenhagen, Elkjær's career started with Vanløse IF in 1976, where he stayed for just one season, playing 15 games and scoring seven goals.
 He then joined 1.
 FC Köln in Germany, at the time one of Europe's leading clubs.
 With the team, he won the 1978 domestic Cup (his entire campaign consisted of nine minutes in the final, against Hertha BSC), but never got on with the manager or the harsh, disciplined atmosphere of a German dressing room, and eventually left.
-One falling out with the coach Hennes Weisweiler earned a legendary status in Denmark: Weisweiler approached Elkjær and said that he had been informed that the player had spent the night at a nightclub in the company of a bottle of whiskey and a lady, and wanted to know if that was true.
-Elkjær replied that it was a lie, in fact it was a bottle of vodka and two ladies.
+One falling out with the coach Hennes Weisweiler earned a legendary status in Denmark: Weisweiler approached Elkjær and said that he had been informed that the player had spent the early-morning hours at a nightclub in the company of a bottle of whiskey and a lady, and wanted to know if that was true.
+Elkjær replied that it was a lie; in fact it was a bottle of vodka and two ladies.

 In February 1978, Elkjær moved to K.S.C.
-Lokeren Oost-Vlaanderen in Belgium where he stayed for five years, the longest spell at any club during his entire career.
+Lokeren Oost-Vlaanderen in Belgium where he stayed for six years, the longest spell at any club during his entire career.
 There, he earned two nicknames: Chefen fra Lokeren (Lit: The Boss from Lokeren) and Den Gale Mand fra Lokeren (Lit: The Crazy Man from Lokeren), surpassing the 100-goal mark in official matches (98 in the Belgian First Division alone).